Quick Answer: Essential Equipment for Café-Quality Coffee at Home

 Entry-Level Excellence: Breville Bambino Plus ($300)

-Don’t let the price fool you—this compact machine punches well above its weight class.
-The Bambino Plus delivers genuine 9-bar espresso pressure and automatic milk frothing that produces café-quality microfoam.
+As one of the best espresso machines for home use under $500, the Bambino Plus punches well above its weight class.
+This compact machine delivers genuine 9-bar espresso pressure and automatic milk frothing that produces café-quality microfoam.

 What makes it special: